Are you wondering if you can save the seeds from the pumpkins that you already have? Well thankfully saving pumpkin seeds for growing is super easy!

 Pumpkins are awesome because if they aren’t carved they can literally last months.
-I made succulent topped pumpkins in fall and I just barely in March cut them open to save the seeds!
+I made succulent topped pumpkins in fall and in March I finally cut them open to save the seeds!

 But like I mentioned, I just cut open pumpkins that I still had sitting out from fall.
 So instead of buying seeds I am drying out my own seeds and I am going to plant those!

 Although, knowing me, I’ll probably still buy some seeds if I pass by a unique variety in the store.

 But I am going to plant a majority of my pumpkins from seeds I saved.

 How to Save Pumpkin Seeds for Growing

 All you will need to do is gather the pumpkin seeds, wash them, let them dry, and then you will be ready to plant!

 Get the Seeds Out of the Pumpkin

 If you are saving seeds from a jack o lantern then as soon as you carve out the pumpkin you should wash and dry the seeds.